aldro61/kover/doc_dataset.md

                         format GENOME_ID{tab}PATH, where the path refers to a directory containing the genome's reads in fastq(.gz) files.
-  --phenotype-name PHENOTYPE_NAME
+  --phenotype-description PHENOTYPE_DESCRIPTION
-                        An informative name that is assigned to the phenotypic metadata.
+                        An informative description that is assigned to the phenotypic metadata.
   --phenotype-metadata PHENOTYPE_METADATA
                         A file containing the phenotypic metadata.
   --output OUTPUT       The Kover dataset to be created.